renanfranca/renanfranca.github.io/_posts/2022-09-03-deploy-jhipster-monolithic-angularjs-and-spring-boot-at-fly.io.md

 ```
 <figcaption>https://github.com/renanfranca/mamazinha-monolithic/blob/publish-to-flydotio/flyio/fly.toml</figcaption>

-**WARNING**: about potgres database URL for java.
+**WARNING**: about the postgres database URL for java.
 The [postgres start guide](https://fly.io/docs/reference/postgres/) examples didn't consider java language and the URL to connect to postgres which they gave to me after creating the postgres instance was that: `postgres://baby-postgres.internal:5432/baby`.
 To solve the problem I change the prefix postgres to postgresql: `jdbc:postgresql://baby-postgres.internal:5432/baby`

 #### Define the database password
 You can use the secret option to keep your database password safe!
 Run the command: